 Handling Range Breakouts

-One of the complications of range trading is that breaks out of the range are rarely clean and decisive.
-The price will often break then descend back into the range one or more times before the dominant direction is clear.
+Failed breakouts mean the price will often break then descend back into the range.
 There are indicators available for handling and detecting range breakouts.

-Do not try to “chase the price” on a breakout.
-Range breakouts can be very forceful and will take your profits along with them.
+When trading the range, we try not to “chase the price” on a breakout.
+Range breakouts can be strong and will take profits along with them.
 If you are caught the wrong side of the move, it is best to cut the loss and wait for another entry opportunity.

-Likewise, do not to try to trade back towards the range after a breakout.
-If you see the price retracing, unless there is some fundamental reason, do not assume the original trend will re-establish itself.
+Likewise, it is best not to try to trade back towards the range after a breakout.
 With well-established ranges, several retests of the boundary are common before a full breakout.
 Use the retest as an exit opportunity.

-For this reason, it is better to avoid the trade when a break looks possible even if the price moves firmly back inside the range.
+For this reason, we avoid the trade when a break looks possible even if the price moves firmly back inside the range.
 This margin of error means giving up some profit, but it leads to fewer loss trades.